Please click on the link to view and download our booking conditions for bookings made prior to 1 July 2018.

 - unavoidable and extraordinary circumstances as defined in clause 11 above

 (3) Please note, we cannot accept responsibility for any services which do not form part of our contract.
-This includes, for example, any additional services, activities or facilities which your hotel or any other supplier agrees to provide for you where the services, activities or facilities are not advertised by us as forming part of your holiday and we have not agreed to arrange them as part of our contract and any excursion / activities you purchase during your holiday.
+This includes, for example, any additional services, activities or facilities which your hotel or any other supplier agrees to provide for you where the services, activities or facilities are not advertised by us as forming part of your holiday and we have not agreed to arrange them as part of our contract and any excursion/activities you purchase during your holiday.
 In addition, regardless of any wording used by us on our website, in any of our brochures or elsewhere, we only promise to use reasonable skill and care as set out above and we do not have any greater or different liability to you.

 (4) The promises we make to you about the services we have agreed to provide or arrange as part of our contract - and the laws and applicable standards of the country in which your claim or complaint occurred - will be used as the basis for deciding whether the services in question had been properly provided.
 If the particular services which gave rise to the claim or complaint complied with local laws and standards applicable to those services at the time, the services will be treated as having been properly provided.
 This will be the case even if the services did not comply with the laws and standards of the UK which would have applied had those services been provided in the UK.
 The exception to this is where the claim or complaint concerns the absence of a safety feature which might lead a reasonable holiday maker to refuse to take the holiday in question.

-(5) Except as set out in clause 12(6) or as permitted by English law, we do not limit the amount of damages you are entitled to claim in respect of personal injury or death which we or our employees have caused intentionally or negligently.
+(5) Except as set out in clause 12(6) or as permitted by English law, we do not limit the amount of damages you are entitled to claim in respect of personal injury or death that we or our employees have caused intentionally or negligently.
 For all other claims, if we are found liable to you on any basis the maximum amount we will have to pay you is three times the holiday price (excluding amendment charges) paid by or on behalf of the person(s) affected in total unless a lower limitation applies to your claim under clause 12(6) below.
 This maximum amount will only be payable where everything has gone wrong and you have not received any benefit at all from your holiday.

 (6) Where any claim or part of a claim (including those involving death or personal injury) concerns or is based on any travel arrangements (including the process of getting on and off the transport concerned) provided by any air, sea or rail carrier to which any international convention or EU regulation applies, our liability (including the maximum amount of compensation we will have to pay you, the types of claim and the circumstances in which compensation will be payable) will be limited as if we were the carrier in question as referred to below.
 The most we will have to pay you for that claim or that part of a claim if we are found liable to you on any basis is the most the carrier or hotel keeper concerned would have to pay under the international convention or EU regulation which applies to the travel arrangements in question (for example, the Warsaw Convention as amended or unamended and the Montreal Convention for international travel by air and/or for airlines with an operating licence granted by an EU country, the EC Regulation on Air Carrier Liability No 889/2002 for national and international travel by air, EC Regulation 392/2009 on the liability of carriers of passengers in the event of accidents and/or the Athens Convention (as amended by the 2002 Protocol) for international carriage by sea and the Convention of 1980 concerning International Travel by Rail (COTIF) as amended for travel by rail).